This post may contain affiliate links. Please read our disclosure policy.

 cherry pie made in a square baking dish next to a red napkin, a bowl of cherries, and whipped cream.

-Craving more delicious, easy-to-make pies perfect for one?
-Check out these exceptional single serving pie recipes that will satisfy your sweet tooth:
+Check out these small pie recipes that will satisfy your sweet tooth:

 Ways To Use Leftover Ingredients